 filetype the type of the output file, i.e. the extension of the output file name.
 It can be one of either 'pdf' for the pdf file, 'mp4' for the mp4 video file, 'gif' for the gif file image.type the type of the image files temporarily generated.
-It can be one of either 'jpg' or is supported so that you can choose the right one sec_per_frame a numeric value specifying how long (seconds) it takes to stream a frame/image.
+It can be one of either 'jpg' or 'png'.
+These temporary image files are used for producing mp4/gif output file.
+The reason doing so is to accommodate that sometimes only one of image types is supported so that you can choose the right one sec_per_frame a numeric value specifying how long (seconds) it takes to stream a frame/image.